 If something goes wrong with the update and your power button stops working, you can shut your device down in the menus.
 To do this, go to Setting>General, and scroll all the way to the bottom of the list, where you’ll see a “Shut down” option that will give you a slider on screen to turn your device off.
 This is especially handy if you are trying to restart or power down the phone because something else is going wrong, such as overheating.

 Apple has acknowledged a bug that’s preventing some iOS 11 users from sending emails through certain Microsoft-run servers.
 The error message says “Cannot Send Mail.
 The message was rejected by the server.”
-Unfortunately, if this is the case for you, you may have to wait until Apple and Microsoft sort out the issue and use a different device to send those emails.
+If this is the case for you, you're likely running on an older versions of iOS 11.
+The problem has been fixed as of iOS 11.0.1, so updating should resolve the issue.

 As handy as Control Center is intended to be, Apple made sure you could easily access it simply by swiping up from the bottom of your device’s screen.
 Unfortunately, this can mean you accidentally swipe it onto the screen when you’re in the middle of using an app or playing a game.
 You can disable this access method while in other apps by going to Settings > Control Center and disable the ability to access it within apps.